bboydflo/.dotfiles/readme.md

 ## TMUX Shortcuts

+- `tat` takes the current folder and attaches to the sesion with the same name if it exists otherwise creates a session with that name

 - create a new tmux session called wok: `tmux new -s work`

 - attach to the last session: `tmux attach #`